How to Solve "ssh-copy-id Permission denied (public key)" Between Two Ubuntu Machines.

 2. Users: The machines should have users that you will be connecting with using ssh.
 In this case, I created a user called adefunmi on the host machine and another one called funmilayo on the remote machine.

-3. You must have generated an ssh key pair with the user's account (from requirement 2 above) on the host machine with ssh-keygen -t rsa.
+3. You must have generated an SSH key pair with the user's account (from requirement 2 above) on the host machine with ssh-keygen -t rsa.

 How to Solve Permission Denied (public key) Error.